Palamu fort

 The Palamu Fort are two ruined forts located 3 k.m from Betla National Park, Latehar district on the bank of Auranga River, in the Indian state of Jharkhand.
-The old fort in the plains, which existed even before the Chero dynasty, was built by the King of Raksel dynasty.
 The original fort in the plains and the other on an adjoining hill are attributed to the kings of the Chero dynasty.
 The fort in the plains had defences on three sides and three main gates.
 The New fort was constructed by Raja Medini Ray.
 East India company used this fort to prison Narayan Peshwa of Tiroha and Raja Harsh Dubey alias Subedar Aftab Singh, mutineers of 1857.